 Wild turkey hunting opportunities in the Upper Snake Region exist within the Henry’s Fork drainage, Teton River drainage, and the South Fork of the Snake River drainage.
 Small populations of turkeys are found in the Big Lost River drainage.
-While most of the land ownership throughout these drainages is private, there is state and federal land that provide good habitat for turkeys.
+While most of the land ownership throughout these drainages is private, there is state and federal land that can provide good habitat for turkeys, but most large turkey concentrations are found on or near the private lands.
 Responsible hunters should be aware of private and public land boundaries.

 Although the entire region is on a controlled hunt system, a successfully drawn tag will allow for hunting throughout the entire region.
-Of the 300 tags available, there are 50 youth-only tags from April 8-May 25, an early hunt of 125 tags from April 15-30, a hunt with 125 tags from May 1-25, and a late youth-only hunt with 25 tags from Sept.
-15-Nov.30.
+Of the 300 tags available, there are 50 youth-only tags from April 8-May 25, an early hunt of 125 tags from April 15-30, a hunt with 125 tags from May 1-25, and a late youth-only hunt with 25 tags from September 15-November 30.

 The Salmon Region has very limited turkey hunting opportunity with only 20 controlled hunt tags available (15 regular, 5 youth).
 Turkeys in the region are restricted almost exclusively to private lands along the Salmon River and major tributaries from Challis to Ellis.
 Therefore, access is challenging.
 Prospective hunters should gain permission to hunt before applying for tags.